metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 Harrison Smith not playing truly hurts coverage.

 Jared Goff may be making a case for elite status.
 That being said, it's pretty clear Minnesota's defense spent more time studying the ground game than their passing attack.
+Goff is having a little too easy a time attacking the whole field, from the flat to the deep backfield.

 Minnesota is experimenting a bit too much against Detroit, despite Detroit being objectively competent opponents.
 A play that was supposed to be a Dalvin Cook pass to the end zone ended up being a turnover.
 A fourth down attempt in their own territory ended up failing, and Detroit was able to convert that turnover into a touchdown shortly afterwards.